IBS Trigger Foods List Plus Some Amazing Alternatives

 A lot of products containing gluten, include the FODMAP carbs which are said to worsen IBS symptoms.

-In my case, I was consuming too much dairy and my body was having a tough time digesting all of it.
+In my case, I was consuming too much dairy and gluten, and my body was having a tough time digesting all of it.

 Balance is key.